Photography customers sometimes ask about post-processing. What is it and why is there a fee for it?

 Most professional photographers either charge separately for post-processing or they build it into their overall photo fee.
 Listing it separately allows a client to see exactly where their money is going.

 Post-processing is the computer work required to change an out-of-the-camera digital file into a good usable photograph.
-Think of it as polishing a photo to help look its best.
+Think of it as adjusting a photo to help look its best.
 It’s one of the many things that separates professional photography from amateur.

 Why is it necessary?